-Later on, I occupied temporarily some academic administration positions.
-I was the Dean of the faculty of social sciences in the early 1990s and the deputy provost of Tel Aviv university in the early 1990s.
-You could speculate that in these positions I suffered from my lack of interest in marketing myself to the academic "constituency" and doing the necessary quid pro quo deals with deans, provost and president; although I had some management skills and a clear reform agenda.
+Following this experience, I occupied temporarily some academic administration positions.
+I was the Dean of the faculty of social sciences in the early 1990s and the deputy provost of Tel Aviv University in the early 1990s.
+You could speculate that in these positions I suffered from my lack of interest in marketing myself to the Academic "constituency" and doing the necessary quid pro quo deals with deans, provost and president; Although I had some management skills and a clear reform agenda.
 Over all, though, I was never in my element in these positions.
 I am happy that I did not get absorbed into the world of some power, but very little intellectual challenge.

-I thought what is about what amounts to a success in life.
-As John Kay remarked, "The survivor in any bureaucracy, private or public, is not the person who gets things right - rarely a popular figure - but the one who attaches himself to success and distances himself from failure.
-In the clumsy hands of Gordon Brown, UK prime minister, this behaviour is so transparent as to be almost comical.
-But Alan

-Greenspan, former chairman of the US Federal Reserve, deserved the label "maestro" for the skill with which he deployed this strategy for two decades (but, his reputation was destroyed after the great recession of 2007-9 because of his philisophy that capital markets are self-regulated; they need no government regulation).
+I thought a lot what amounts to a success, and what counts as a failure in my own life.
+As John Kay remarked, "The survivor in any Bureaucracy, private or public, is not the person who gets things right - rarely a popular figure - but the one who attaches himself to success and distances himself from failure.
+In the clumsy hands of Gordon Brown, UK prime minister, this behavior is so transparent as to be almost comical.
+Nevertheless, Alan Greenspan, former chair of the US Federal Reserve, deserved the label "maestro" for the skill with which he deployed this strategy for two decades.
 Like Napoleon, "he did nothing harmful to the progress of the battle, he inclined to the most reasonable opinions, he made no confusion, did not contradict himself, did not get frightened or run away from the field of battle, but with his great tact and military experience carried out his role of appearing to command, calmly and with dignity".
 But, just as Napoleon's run of victories ended at Borodino, Mr Greenspan's ran out in the credit crunch."

 In academia, however you can better trace out the individual achievements.
-I was inspired to seek a successful academic career.
+I am glad that I was inspired to persist in my academic career, given the many of the twists and turns that happened to me.

-A Tragedy, Memories, and Memorials
+Tragedy, Memories, and Memorials